Incrypted-com/defi-deep-dive/README.md

 Course structure may evolve during production to better reflect community needs and protocol updates.

+Each module will include both text and video lessons and finish with a quiz; the course itself ends with a final assessment that mints an NFT certificate for successful learners.

 - Module 1: Introduction to Ethereum
   (consensus, accounts, gas, L1 vs L2, wallets, etc.)
-- Module 2: Onchain Primitives
+- Module 2: On-chain Primitives
   (tokens and cryptocurrencies, stablecoins, liquidity, bridges, oracles, etc.)
 - Module 3: DeFi Mechanics & Concepts
   (AMMs, lending/borrowing, staking, yield farming, LPs, etc.)
 - Module 4: Protocols
   (How to use Uniswap, Aave, Lido, EtherFi, etc.)

-- Module 5: Security, Risks & Best Practices
+- Module 5 (optional): Security, Risks & Best Practices
   (scams, approvals, MEV, frontend risks, toolkits)
 - Module 6 (optional): Beyond Ethereum
   (rollups, cross-chain DeFi, EVM-compatibility — to broaden context)

+Because the course is modular, it can be logically expanded with additional blocks—for example, cross-chain interaction, a deeper dive into Layer-2 roll-ups, or advanced DeFi strategy modules.
+These extensions can be delivered as separate, independently funded stages if community feedback and ecosystem demand justify further development.
+The modules funded by the initial grant will already form a complete, self-contained learning path on their own.

 ## 🗂 Repository Layout